 Before you can backup your virtual machines, you have to register the Hyper-V host on which you create and manage virtual machines.
-During registration, Phoenix generates an activation token that activates the Phoenix agent installed on your host.
-Activation ensures that Phoenix agent establishes a persistent connection with Phoenix Cloud and registers your host with Phoenix.
+During registration, Druva Phoenix generates an activation token that activates the Phoenix agent installed on your host.
+Activation ensures that Phoenix agent establishes a persistent connection with Druva Cloud and registers your host with Druva Phoenix.
 After your host is registered, backup is enabled for the host on which the agent is installed.
 The Phoenix agent:

 - Scans your host and requests the VSS service for the virtual machine snapshot